A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Applications

 Spectral functions are gathered on Fig. \ref{fig:cespectral}, and structural properties are gathered in Tab. \ref{tab:cestruc}.

 First, the effect of self-consistency over density shifts the position of both the lower and upper Hubbard band towards higher energies by 0.7 eV.
 In comparison the shift was 0.2 eV in the ASA calculation\cite{Pourovskii07}.
 Concerning structural properties, the inclusion of self-consistency induces a change of 2\% on the lattice parameters, whereas in ASA, the change is only 0.5 \%.
 So the magnitude of the effect of self-consistency is different in LMTO-ASA and in PW-PAW.
 Effect of self-consistency over spectra and structural properties are thus qualitatively similar to the study of Pourovskii {\it et al} but the magnitude of the effect is larger in PW-PAW.
+We emphasize that, it our framework, including semicore states in the valence is easy and natural.
+On the contrary, in our ASA calculations of Ref. \cite{Pourovskii07}, the calculation neglects the 5s and 6p orbitals for the calculation of total energy, and the 5s and 5p for spectra.
+These assumptions are physically motivated but restrict the generality of the method.

-We then compare ASA and PAW results: the difference of absolute values of the lattice parameter found in LDA+DMFT in the two basis is of the same magnitude as the difference found in LDA+U\cite{Pourovskii07}.
+We then compare ASA and PAW results with experiment.
 In our calculations with the parameters used, the agreement of both spectra and structural properties with experiment\cite{Wielickka82,Wuilloud83} is slightly better compared to ASA calculations\cite{Pourovskii07}.

-\subsubsection{Origin of the variation of the energy versus volume}
+\subsubsection{Origin of the variation of the energy versus volume.}

-We discuss now the behavior of the energy versus volume curve in LDA+DMFT.
+We discuss now the behaviour of the energy versus volume curve in DFT+DMFT.
 We can split the energy in two contributions: the first one include the interaction U, namely $\bra H_U \ket -E_{\rm DC}$ and the second include all the other terms and is $E_{\rm LDA}[n_{\rm LDA+DMFT}]$.
-If we separate these two contributions as a function of volume, one thus see that the first term is negligeable for Cerium, in LDA+DMFT (Hubbard I).
-It comes from the fact that the number of f-electrons found in the solver is approximatively one in this approximation, for each volume.
+If we separate these two contributions as a function of volume, one thus see that the first term is negligible for Cerium, in DFT+DMFT (Hubbard I).
+It comes from the fact that the number of f-electrons found in the solver is approximately one in this approximation, for each volume.
 In other words, the variation of energy as a function of volume is completely described by $E_{\rm LDA}[n_{\rm LDA+DMFT}]$.
-It means that, for each volume, LDA+DMFT converges to a new density, $n_{\rm LDA+DMFT}$ and that the LDA energy alone for this set of densities show the behavior plotted on Fig.\ref{fig:ceev}.
+It means that, for each volume, DFT+DMFT converges to a new density, $n_{\rm LDA+DMFT}$ and that the LDA energy alone for this set of densities show the behaviour plotted on Fig.\ref{fig:ceev}.